paypal/paypal-ios/docs/Card/integration.md

 pod 'PayPal'
 ```

-In your app's source code files, use the following import syntax to include PayPal's Card library:
+In your app's source files, use the following import syntax to include PayPal's Card library:

 ```swift
 import Card